yamin8000/SpaceTradersKMP/README.md

 # SpaceTradersKMP

-SpaceTraders API wrapper for Kotlin Multiplatform
+SpaceTradersKMP is a API wrapper for SpaceTraders game in Kotlin Multiplatform.